NLDK/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

+For this excerise we will be examining activity patterns of individuals throughout the week, based on week and time.
+The data was gathered from the various fitness trackers (fitbit, jawbone, nike fuelband).

 ## Loading and preprocessing the data
-First set the working directory to the location of the file and load it in using the read.csv function
+First set the working directory to the location of the data file and load it in using the read.csv function

 ```r
 setwd("/Users/dankirlin/RepData_PeerAssessment1")